ajeannette/ajeannette.github.io/README.md

-# A. Jeannette's Super Cute Website Development Playground
+# A. Jeannette's Github Playground

 Hello and welcome to my fun playground Github repository dedicated solely to practicing making super cute and pretty webpages!